lockss/lockss-rtd-manual/docs/installing/downloading.rst

 .. [#fn-fetcher]

-   See :ref:`prerequisite-fetcher` and :ref:`prerequisite-archiver` in the :ref:`System Software` prerequisites.
+   See :ref:`prerequisites-fetcher` and :ref:`prerequisites-archiver` in the :ref:`System Software Prerequisites`.

 .. [#fn-installer]